Close up of cherry blossoms.

 Comparing Airlines and Flights

-While most of the major, international airlines are included in these search engines, in the U.S., Southwest Airlines is a notable exception as are regional airlines in most countries.
+While most of the major, international airlines are included in these search engines, in the U.S., Southwest Airlines is a notable exception, as are the regional airlines in most countries.
 Sometimes those smaller, regional airlines are the ones that have the best value for the flight you want, especially if you are traveling in or out of a small airport.
 For this reason, it is often a good idea to do an internet search inquiring about what airlines serve a particular airport and then going to those airlines’ websites to explore options.

 We travel for romance, we travel for architecture, and we travel to be lost.